HLoc26/Lab-1_22110052_INSE330380E_24_1_02FIE/22110052_DangHuuLoc.md

 sudo apt-get install john
 ```

+The passwords are the same for 2 users.
+And it used SHA1 format to encrypt (40 characters).

 Then we will be able to use john to reveal the password:

 1. Write the hashes into hash.txt: